comsysto/poc-angular-form-validation-backend/README.md

 ##### /api/greetings

-The Greetings endpoint work with the `Accept-Language` Request Header.
+The Greetings endpoint works with the [`Accept-Language`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) Request Header.
 The selected locale is communicated back with the `Content-Language` Response Header.

 Greetings in english: